-For example, Magento can integrate with various point-of-sale systems, making it easy for multichannel merchants to connect their offline POS with their ecommerce program.
-On the other hand, platforms such as Demandware have their own solutions.
+For example, Magento and Shopify Plus (being the two most mainstream solutions I’m including in this piece) have existing third party integrations with various point-of-sale systems, making it easy for multichannel merchants to connect their offline POS with their eCommerce program.
+On the other hand, platforms such as Demandware (Salesforce Commerce Cloud) and SAP also have their own solutions.

 Here are a few things you should consider:

-Design and development costs – The design and development costs around re-platforming are likely to be one of the highest expenditures for the project – most enterprise-level ecommerce builds cost between £100,000 and £2,000,000 if you choose to use an external agency / systems integrator.
-Obviously there are lots of edge cases as well, with some website builds coming closer to £10,000,000.
+Design, development & integration costs – The design and development costs around re-platforming are likely to be one of the highest expenditures for the project – most enterprise-level eCommerce builds cost between £100,000 and £5,000,000 if you choose to use an external agency / systems integrator.
+Obviously, there are lots of edge cases as well, with some website builds coming closer to £20,000,000.

 One of the most important things to consider is how you want your development to be resourced.
 Will you be outsourcing the job using your existing team or building a new in-house team?
 If the latter, will you be bringing in contractors or hiring a full development team.
 You’ll also need to think about the structure of the project team – you’ll more than likely want the following: